Tools In

 Copy or Download

-Click any color to copy its HEX value, use Copy All for the entire palette, or Download Palette to save it as a PNG swatch image.
+Click any color to copy its HEX value, use Copy All for the entire palette, or click Download Palette to save the whole set as a labeled PNG swatch image.

 Frequently Asked Questions